GummyGuppy/FCC-VotingApp/README.md

 ##  Current ToDo's:

-  1)  Develop Poll schema, model, and properly learn how to manupulate data from the database.
+  1) Read RequireJS API documenation and implement a plan for server side rendering of poll data 2)
-  2) Implement the data into a new barchart
+  3)

 ## User Stories